joomla/Manual/docs/Joomla/building-extensions/installation/index.md

 Plugins
 =======
-Plugins are in Plugin Groups and listen to different events
+Plugins are in Plugin Groups and listen to different events.